Toyota RAV4 Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota RAV4 Hybrid are $1,198 a year with full coverage.
-Comprehensive costs around $250 each year, collision costs $424, and liability coverage costs $388.
-Buying just liability costs as little as $434 a year, with insurance for high-risk drivers costing around $2,584.
-Teens receive the highest rates at $4,498 a year or more.
+The average insurance rates for a Toyota RAV4 Hybrid are $1,198 a year including full coverage.
+Comprehensive costs an estimated $250 a year, collision costs $424, and liability costs $388.
+A liability-only policy costs as little as $434 a year, with high-risk insurance costing around $2,584.
+Teenage drivers cost the most to insure at $4,498 a year or more.

 Average premium for full coverage: $1,198

-Rate estimates include $500 policy deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and RAV4 Hybrid models.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 U.S. states and RAV4 Hybrid trim levels.

-For an average driver, prices range go from as low as $434 for the bare minimum liability coverage to a high rate of $2,584 for a high-risk insurance policy.
+For a driver in their 40's, Toyota RAV4 Hybrid insurance rates go from as low as $434 for the bare minimum liability coverage to a high of $2,584 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.